ShaniBenAtya/dnssim/README.md

 1. Download the docker from Docker Hub `docker pull shanist/dnssim:latest`

-2. Run the docker interactively so you can control the environment `docker container run –dns 127.0.0.1 -it dnssim /bin/bash` (It is important to use –dns 127.0.0.1 flag so the environment DNS will be local. **Changing resolv.conf inside a Docker won’t work**)
+2. Run the docker interactively so you can control the environment `docker container run --dns 127.0.0.1 -it dnssim /bin/bash` (It is important to use –dns 127.0.0.1 flag so the environment DNS will be local. **Changing resolv.conf inside a Docker won’t work**)

 3. Now you will have a terminal inside the environment.